Vterebenin/rainder/README.md

 # Rainder

-Well, this is implementation of rain simulation in terminal its very simple atm, depending on crossterm
+Well, this is implementation of rain simulation in terminal

+Its very simple atm, depending on crossterm

 doing it for practice rust crates;